in

 Before you can do anything else in planning a project phase of your project, you must determine your goals and objectives.

 The objectives and goals of any project allow you to decide whether the project should be prioritised – or even if it should be undertaken at all.
-They help you to decide what needs to be delivered and also to identify those problems early on that could make completing the project very difficult.
+They help you decide what must be delivered.
+They also help spot problems early that could make the project hard to finish.
 This could include, for example, a short deadline.

 In other words, the goals that you set out for your project will give you a broad idea of what you should be trying to accomplish within the project and also assist you in the direction that your project needs to take.

-The objectives of your project are not dissimilar to your goals; however, they provide a more specific definition to your project and should include factors like time, cost and quality.
+Your project objectives are similar to your goals, but they are more specific.
+They should include details like time, cost, and quality.
 Once you have listed the objectives of your project it is much easier to determine what the deliverables you might need will be.

 Project scope